 Stone Flooring

 Stone floors are among the most waterproof available.
-You can choose from a variety of bold design options, including marble, sandstone, travertine, and granite.
-However, like hardwood, it can be expensive and difficult to clean.
+You can choose from a variety of bold design options, including granite, sandstone, travertine, and marble.
+Despite its unique flair, it's not easy to clean, and long-term maintenance could be a bit more expensive.

 Linoleum Flooring